dabapps/periodical/README.md

 ## Aggregation of values

+For the following documentation we're going to need a set of data points that we're interested in aggregating, in order to demonstate how the different aggregation functions work.

+We'll also need a set of periods that we're interested in aggregating the data against.

+Our initial data looks like this:

     >>> start = date(2014, 09, 01)
     >>> periods = periodical.date_periods_ascending(start, num_periods = 4)
     >>> data_points = [